David-Popov/office_space/README.md

 # OfficeSpace

+**⚠️ Note:** *Delete the tests folder (optional but recommended):
+Before installing the dependencies and building the project, it is recommended to delete the tests folder because the current tests are failing and would cause the process to break.*

 **Note:** *The current version of the Office Space Management System is being developed on the* **development branch**. *For the most up-to-date changes and features, please ensure that you are working with this branch instead of main.*

 ## Overview